Fee-Charging Policy

 Early Education Funding ceases on 1 September when a child enters the reception class of a school or academy.

-For parents of children accessing additional hours above the funded entitlement they will be charged at the normal hourly rate of £5.50.
 Please note that sessions missed due to your holiday or sickness cannot be carried forward.
 If I am unable to deliver session/s through my sickness, I will endeavour to offer you other sessions, otherwise they will not be charged for.